 The RefiNow Mortgage Program is designed to help lower income borrowers refinance their loan and reduce their monthly payment.
-Key benefits of the program include reducing your mortgage rate by at least .50% and lowering your mortgage payment by at least $50 per month.
+Key benefits of the program include reducing your mortgage rate by at least .50% and lowering your mortgage payment.
 Other program benefits include a $500 appraisal fee credit and potentially lower closing costs.

 The RefiNow Program also offers more flexible eligibility guidelines such as a permitting a lower credit score and higher debt-to-income ratio -- both of which make it easier to refinance your loan.
 The program also allows a loan-to-value (LTV) ratio of 97% which is helpful for borrowers who have minimal homeowners equity.
 Continue reading to learn more about program advantages, qualification requirements and how to apply for a RefiNow refinance.

 Before you submit a loan application, your first step is to understand if you meet the qualification requirements for the RefiNow program.
 We review these guidelines in detail below but the most important guidelines are: